-A summary of the stakeholder process and how the stakeholder engagement was considered before finalizing the LCAP.
+A summary of the process used to engage educational partners and how this engagement was considered before finalizing the LCAP.

 Gathering input about programs and plans from parents, students, staff, and the community is a foundational practice at Heartland.
-Each year, Heartland uses a variety of methods to gather feedback from its stakeholders, which fosters trust, accountability, and growth.
+Each year, Heartland uses a variety of methods to gather feedback from its educational partners, which fosters trust, accountability, and growth.
 This quantitative and qualitative data acts as a key catalyst in our cycle of continuous improvement and the wealth of information gathered allows Heartland to continue to cultivate a positive, personalized learning environment.